SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Description.png)

 6. Select **Stateless – Customer** as the Usage Type. <br>
-This option provide the shared connectivity model allows a single connection between the ABAP system and the SAP Generative AI Hub to be configured once and reused across multiple AI use cases.
-This simplifies administration, improves governance, and reduces setup effort.
+A shared connectivity model in ISLM enables a single connection between the ABAP system and the SAP Generative AI Hub to be configured once and reused across multiple AI use cases.
+This streamlines connectivity management, strengthens governance, and reduces the overall configuration and setup effort.
 Reuse connectivity is already set up and no action is required here for connectivity.
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/UsageType.png)

+7. **Model**: An ISLM entity that represents the AI model configured for use by an intelligent scenario, enabling centralized model configuration and reuse across supported AI use cases. <br>
-7. Add a Generative AI model to the Intelligent Scenario by selecting **Add Model** and providing the required details. <br>
+Add a Generative AI model to the Intelligent Scenario by selecting **Add Model** and providing the required details. <br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/AddModel.png)

-8. Enter the below details:
+8. Enter the below details: <br>
 - **Model name** as `Z_POL_DOC_SUMMARIZE_MOD`
 - **Description** as `Model with orchestration modules`
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/ModelNameDescription.png)

+9. The **Executable ID** identifies the executable configuration used by the Intelligent Scenario to access the Generative AI model.
+It represents the configured provider or execution endpoint through which the LLM is invoked. <br>
-9. Select the appropriate **Executable ID** from the drop down.
+Select the appropriate **Executable ID** from the drop down.
 In this case, we will choose **azure-openai**<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/ExecutableId.png)

+10. The **Large Language Model (LLM)** specifies the language model that processes the input and generates the response.
+The LLM is defined by its model name and, where applicable, its version.<br>
-10. Select the corresponding **Model** from the drop down.
+Select the corresponding **Model** from the drop down.
 In this exercise, we will choose **gpt-5-mini**<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/LLMname.png)

 11. Optionally, choose a specific **Model Version** (latest is selected by default).
 In this case, we can keep as empty to have latest.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/ModelVersion.png)

-12. Choose **Add** to confirm<br>
+12. Choose **Add** to confirm.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/Add.png)

-13. Intelligent scenario with Orchestration service:
+13. Intelligent scenario with Orchestration service: <br>
+Within AI Launchpad, configure the required orchestration modules based on the use case.
+The configuration should be a valid orchestration workflow and must be exported as a JSON file.
+Workflow is already configured, validated and exported as JSON.
+No action is required here.<br>
 - Navigate to the **Execution Flow Template** and click the **Upload** button to upload the json.
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/ExecutionFlow.png)
 - Either select all and copy the JSON from [config file](https://github.com/SAP-CLM-SL/ISLM/raw/main/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/OrchestrationConfigFiles/Orchestration%20config.zip), or paste the below JSON directly into the dialog.